irmen/Pyro5/docs/source/tipstricks.rst

-For an example of how this information can be retrieved, and how to set the ``correlation_id``, see the :file:`callcontext` example.
+For an example of how this information can be retrieved, and how to set the ``correlation_id``, see the `callcontext example <https://github.com/irmen/Pyro5/tree/master/examples/callcontext>`_ .
-See the :file:`usersession` example to learn how you could use it to build user-bound resource access without concurrency problems.
+See the `usersession example <https://github.com/irmen/Pyro5/tree/master/examples/usersession>`_ to learn how you could use it to build user-bound resource access without concurrency problems.

 .. index:: resource-tracking